Storm Chase Log 18 May 2017

 Vance Air Force Base, OK Storm Relative Velocity 2153Z

 After looking at the radar trends, I decided to drop south toward a storm producing tornadoes near Waynoka (noted in the radar data above).
 In order to do that though, I had to swing wide around the forward-flank of the storm and head through Cherokee and south-southwest through Carmen, OK.
-By the time I had done that maneuver, the storm was clearly in decline.
+By the time I had done that maneuver, the storm had diminished in intensity.

 Another interesting cell was located farther to the southwest in vicinity of Camargo, OK, so I decided to move in that direction.
 I intercepted the storm southeast of Seiling, OK, but it was all outflow by then and all I observed was a shelf cloud (images below; view is southeast of Seiling, looking west).
 Radar data are also included below (car symbol denotes my location).